kiddouk/letslambda/README.md

     $> rm -rf .env
     $> zip -r letslambda.zip .

-Once this is done, alkl you have to do is to upload your lamnbda function to an S3 bucket.
+Once this is done, all you have to do is to upload your lamnbda function to an S3 bucket.

     $> aws s3 cp letslambda.zip s3://bucket/